Social Innovation at the Wond’ry

 The Coffee Equity Lab offers a variety of pathways for Vanderbilt students, faculty and staff to learn about and engage with the pressing issues shaping our world through the lens of the global coffee industry.
 Opportunities include, but are not limited to the Coffee Equity Design Challenge, the Grounds for Empowerment Program, Study Abroad, Continuing Education OLLI Courses, public lectures and events, sensory workshops and more.
 The lab carries forward Vanderbilt’s 15-year legacy of coffee research through the Institute of Coffee Studies and combines research, practice, and teaching to pursue meaningful and coordinated resolutions to equity challenges for all actors across the coffee supply chain.

-When it happens: Year round opportunities
+When it happens: Year round opportunities.

-When it happens: Fall
+When it happens: Launching Fall 2022, Cohort applications now open here.

 We build partnerships with diverse entities and individuals who are committed to affecting positive social, economic, and ecological change.
 Our partners include non-profits, businesses, public offices, student organizations, on-campus organizations and departments, other institutions of higher education, and community members.
 We extend thanks to all of our on- and off-campus partners!